TeamRizu/outfox-wiki/content/dev/courses.md

 ### #BACKGROUND
 Set a custom background made specifically for the course which will be displayed before starting the course.
+The background must be on the same folder as the course file.

 ```
 #BANNER:MyBackground.png;